 Each property is ranked according to its level of significance.
 A Statement of Significance is also available for each Heritage Conservation Area.

 Council seeks to keep the Mosman Heritage Inventory up to date, however there may be information not yet included such as additional historical research or information on changes to Items resulting from development with Council’s consent.

-Clarification of the Heritage Listing of a property is best obtained by the application for a Section 149 Certificate through Council.
+Clarification of the Heritage Listing of a property is best obtained by the application for a Planning Certificate through Council.